 - g.
 Payment of benefits Benefits are recorded when paid. - h.
 Income recognition Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date. - i.
 Participant loans Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recorded on the accrual basis.
 Loans in default are classified as benefit payments to the participants based upon the terms of the Plan. - j.
 Excess contributions payable Amounts payable to participants for contributions in excess of amounts allowed by the IRS are recorded as a liability with a corresponding reduction to contributions. - k.
-Subsequent events The Plan has evaluated subsequent events through June 17, 2022, the date on which the financial statements were available to be issued. - 3.
-Plan amendments Effective July 28, 2021 as of the closing of the sale of Transtar, LLC and subsidiaries (Transtar), the Plan was amended to indicate that Transtar salaried employees are no longer eligible, are fully vested (if not already), and have the right to termination withdrawals.
+Subsequent events The Plan has evaluated subsequent events through June 27, 2023, the date on which the financial statements were available to be issued.